dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 availability, network, and website/form drift, but it should not be the default PyPI publish gate for otherwise-good platform wheels.

 Rollback behavior is intentionally conservative.
-If a platform executable or wheel is bad after publish, yank the affected platform wheel and cut a replacement release.
-The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path.
+If the Python artifact is bad, yank it and cut a replacement release.
+If a remote Temporal artifact is bad or unreachable, fix the packaged artifact index in a patch release.
+Explicit operator executables, pre-seeded caches, and offline/private bundles remain recovery paths.

 Default-runtime failure policy: